01-edu/public/subjects/strings/README.md

 ### Instructions

-Write a **function** which receives a string slice and returns the number of characters of the string.
+Create a **function** which receives a string slice and returns the number of characters in that string.

 ### Expected Function